 How to get on our Cactus Rescue Crew Notification EMail List

-TCSS Members who would like to be notified (emailed every Thursday) about Cactus Rescues the following weekend, can send an email to us (Cactus@TucsonCactus.org) requesting their email be placed on our Cactus Rescue Crew list.
+TCSS Members who would like to be notified about Cactus Rescues the following weekend, can send an email to us (Cactus@TucsonCactus.org) requesting their email be placed on our Cactus Rescue Crew list.

-You must be a paid up TCSS member to be added to the List and to be able to participate on Cactus Rescues.
+You must be a paid up TCSS member to be added to the List and to be able to participate in Cactus Rescues.